 We would like to thank Paul Rimba and Neha Narula for helpful discussions.
+We would also like to thank Jennifer Welch for hosting our article in SIGACT News and for her fruitful feedback that has helped us improve the manuscript.
 This work was supported in part by the University of Cyprus (ED-CG 2017), the Regional Government of Madrid (CM) grant Cloud4BigData (S2013/ICE-2894), cofunded by FSE & FEDER, and the NSF of China grant 61520106005.